guiguilechat/JCELechat/README.md

 This module is responsible for downloading, caching, and parsing CCP files.

-You should not use it, it is not in dependency of other modules.
+You should not use it, it is not required as dependency of other modules.

 #### SDE-Tools